richter43/GPU-ABC/README.md

 	* Utility functions.
 * benchfuns.cu
 	* Benchmark functions that are used for testing the ABC algorithm.
+	* Changing the benchmark function constitutes in modifying the `FUNCTION` directive  inside of `abc.h`.

 ### Unit tests

 * unittest.cu
-	* Tests many of the defined functions.
+	* Tests many of the defined functions/kernels.

 ### Main API functions